lurchmath/lde/docs/phase2-input-tree.md

     * Call the `connectionRemoved` handler, if it exists, in the source and target `Structure`s.
     * Return true.
- * [ ] Ensure that this did not break any unit tests.
  * [ ] Ensure that `someStruct.disconnect(id)` is an alias for
    `Structure::disconnect(id)`.
  * [ ] Add `Structure::setConnectionData(connID,key,value)` that does this: